tinncaal/log-monitor/README.md

 # Coding Challenge: Log Monitoring Application
 This project is addressed to a specific requestor.
-Represent a java application POC based on document `Log Monitoring Application 1.pdf` which from possible copyright issues, I will not upload it in this repo.
+It is a java POC application based on document `Log Monitoring Application 1.pdf` which due to possible copyright issues, I will not upload to this repo.

 ## Design
 The application is designed to read a log file and parse it to extract the required information.
 The log file is expected to have the following format: